Complacency not security is this government’s hallmark

 From Marie: ″It appears that any try at serving to younger individuals purchase a home simply pushes costs up.
 Surely detrimental gearing has to go.
 Make housing much less enticing as an funding.″

-- To submit a letter to The Sydney Morning Herald, e-mail letters@smh.com.au.
-Click here for recommendations on methods to submit letters.
+- To submit a letter to The Sydney Morning Herald, e mail letters@smh.com.au.
+Click here for tips about find out how to submit letters.